CryPTR-inc/cryptr/README.md

 ## Features

 - Tchat with your friends without spying.
-- Encrypted request with shared password (with XOR)
+- Encrypted request with shared password (with AES256)
 - GUI, using electron in JavaScript. (+v14 nodejs of preferences)
 - Multi OS compatibility.
 - Custom Plugin/Theme